thiago-23/Pet-Vibe/README.md

 A dedicated Facebook business page connects with pet lovers directly.
 It features a regular updates about new products and grooming services.
 This organic engagement builds a community and encourages repeat visits to the site.

 ![Facebook Page](/docs/readme_images/facebook.png)

+## Fixed Bugs

+**Email Confirmation Issue During Deployment**

+- **Bug Description:** During deployment, the project failed to send email verification links to users after they signed up, preventing them from completing the registration process.

+- **Solution:** After researching the issue on Slack and contacting student support, it was identified that the deployment environment was missing compatibility with the required Python version.
+The solution involved:
+    * Creating a file named runtime.txt in the root directory of the project.
+    * Adding the line python-3.10.14 to specify the correct Python version.
+    * Deploying the updated configuration and testing the email functionality.
+- **Outcome:** The issue was successfully resolved.
+Users can now register and receive email verification links without any problems.

+**Unfixed Bugs**

+**Page Rendering Issue After User Actions**

+- **Bug Description:** After performing certain actions like logging in, logging out, or adding a product to the cart, the page rendering occasionally breaks.
+This results in the page content appearing misaligned or distorted.
+However, refreshing the page restores the expected layout and functionality.

+- **Attempted Solutions:**
+    * Debugged the issue to check for potential problems with JavaScript, but no errors were flagged in the console.
+    * Reviewed the Django views and templates to ensure that the context was being passed correctly.
+    * Attempted to replicate the issue in different browsers and devices to identify the pattern but couldn't pinpoint the root cause.

+**Next Steps:** Unfortunately, this issue remains unresolved due to time constraints.
+Efforts to resolve the issue included seeking help from the project mentor during the last session, but the mentor was unavailable and didn't show up on my last session.
+Further debugging and testing are required to identify and fix the root cause of this bug.

 ## Deployment - Heroku